Blake-Pfaff/Kele/README.md

 # Kele Gem

-This is a gem made for Rails to interface with the boot camp Blocs UI.
+This is a API made for Rails to interface with the boot camp Blocs UI.

 ## Getting Started